Dairy Free Chocolate Ice Cream Recipe

-This clean eating chocolate dairy free ice cream is a wonderful dairy free alternative for your ice cream maker!
+This dairy free chocolate ice cream is a wonderful dairy free alternative for your ice cream maker!

-So recently, I realized that while I had plenty of Clean Eating Ice Cream recipes, so far, they have all been fruit based.
+So recently, I realized that while I had plenty of Ice Cream recipes, so far, they have all been fruit-based.
 Up to this point, I have not yet made actual ice cream using an ice cream maker.
 And far be it from me to leave a clean eating stone unturned.
-So with that in mind, here is my Clean Eating Chocolate Dairy Free Ice Cream.
+So with that in mind, here is my Chocolate Dairy-Free Ice Cream.

 - 28 oz. canned light coconut milk

 - 1 cup Sucanat (affiliate link) (coconut sugar works too, but I got an aftertaste using 1 cup)

 - Separate eggs, and keep the yolks handy in a small to medium bowl.
 (You will be adding ½ cup liquid to this bowl).